 \section{Introduction}

 Traditional machine learning methods typically treat data samples as independent and approximate a mapping function from the features to the outcome of each individual sample.
-However, many real-world data collections, such as social media or scientific articles, often come with richer relational information among the individual samples.
-We consider a family of such scenarios where the relational information is stored in a graph structure with the data samples as nodes, and the learning task is to predict the outcome of unlabeled nodes based on the graph structure as well as a set of labeled nodes.
+However, many real-world data, such as social media or scientific articles, often come with richer relational information among the individual samples.
+We consider a family of such scenarios where the relational information is stored in a graph structure with the data samples as nodes, and the learning task is to predict the outcomes of unlabeled nodes based on the node features, the graph structure, as well as the labels of a subset of nodes.
 In these scenarios, breaking the independence assumption and utilizing such relational information in the prediction models have been shown to be helpful~\cite{zhu2003semi,zhou2004learning,belkin2006manifold,kipf2016semi,hamilton2017inductive,mei2008general,li2019prediction}.
-However, there still lacks a principled way to best synergize and utilize the relational information stored in the graph together with the information stored in individual nodes.
-In this paper, we consider the problem of graph-based semi-supervised learning and try to approach this question by presenting a flexible generative framework that explicitly models the joint relationship among the three key types of information in this context: features, outcomes (or labels), and the graph.
+However, there lacks a principled way to best synergize and utilize the relational information stored in the graph together with the information stored in individual nodes.
+In this paper, we consider the problem of graph-based semi-supervised learning and try to approach this problem by presenting a flexible generative framework that explicitly models the joint relationship among the three key types of information in this context: features, outcomes (or labels), and the graph.